plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Public beta launch on Indie Hackers.
 Our marketing in the early days was focused on building in public.
 The latest updates and milestones were posted on our blog, Indie Hackers and Uku's Twitter account.
 All the early users came from these updates.

 Indie Hackers is a wonderful, supportive community and a perfect place to start your "build in public" journey.
-Take a look at [our Indie Hackers profile](https://www.indiehackers.com/product/plausible-insights) and start reading from the oldest post first to better understand how we progressed from that beta launch.
+Take a look at [our Indie Hackers profile](https://www.indiehackers.com/product/plausible-insights) and read from the oldest post first to better understand how we progressed from that beta launch.

 ### May: Paid subscriptions launched ($64 MRR)